 Proprietary funds.
 The District's proprietary fund provides information on the workers' compensation program of the District.
-The net position of the Workers' Compensation Internal Service Fund as of June 30, 2019, was \$1,153,004.
-In fiscal year 2019, the District fully funded its workers' compensation liabilities.
-In fiscal year 2020, the District budgeted to continue to fully fund the District's workers' compensation liabilities.
+The net position of the Workers' Compensation Internal Service Fund as of June 30, 2020, was \$1,206,309.
+In fiscal year 2020, the District fully funded its workers' compensation liabilities.
+In fiscal year 2020, the District's workers' compensation liabilities.